 By default, FEBio will store the most common data variables to the plot file.
 However, it is advised to always specify the specific contents of the plotfile.
-This can be done by var elements in the plotfile section.
+This can be done by adding var elements in the plotfile section.

-<var type="name"/>
+<var type="<name>"/>

 where name is the name of the variable.
 The following table lists the possible values for name.